 In addition to pre-defined geographical territories and reserved IPv4/IPv6 networks, Geo Firewall allows to add user-defined networks.
 User-defined networks show up under [User-Defined Networks] region.
-User-defined networks are a part of rules (not a part of the program settings).
-They are saved an loaded together with the rules.

 To edit user-defined networks, click on the toolbar.
 Since IPv4 and IPv6 networks have different formats of IP addresses, they are kept separately during editing.

 When editing user-defined networks, the networks can overlap with other user-defined networks or with pre-defined geographical territories.

 In such cases, there is an order of precedence for determining which rules are actually in effect for an IP address.
 The more specific